prathameshpy555/What-New-Word-I-Learn-Today/My vocabulary.md

 * Blunder   = A stupid or careless mistake.
 * Sound off = Express one's opinions in a loud or forceful manner.
 * Anxiety   = A felling of worry.
+### 22-May-2021
+* Didn't beat about the bush:- came straight to the point.
+* Off and on:- now and then.
+* Throw your mind back:- Think your mind back.
+* Must see about consulting:- may have to consult.
+* Tranquilliser:- a medicen to reduce stress and anxient.